-If, in the judgment of the academic program director, faculty, and administrators of the School of Communications, a student fails to make satisfactory progress toward the completion of the degree or to demonstrate sufficient promise in the discipline, the student will not be allowed to continue in the program.
+If, in the judgment of the academic program director, faculty and administrators of the School of Communications, a student fails to make satisfactory progress toward the completion of the degree or to demonstrate sufficient promise in the discipline, the student will not be allowed to continue in the program.
 Registration in the following semester for academically ineligible students will be cancelled automatically.

-A student becomes academically ineligible to continue in the program for the following reason: She/he receives a grade of F, or 2 or more grades of L.
+A student becomes academically ineligible to continue in the program for the following reason: He/she receives a grade of F, or more than one grade of L per semester.
+For iMedia, the August and January terms are considered part of the fall and spring semesters, respectively.